Full and Happy Bellies

 6. Diet can change everything

 I used to be the sleepiest person.
 Now that I live my life free of the white stuff (white carbs, white sugar, etc.), I have tons of energy.
 Sometimes, too much (See #3).
-If something isn’t quite right with you, look at your diet first.
+If something isn’t quite right with you, look at your diet.

 7. Simplify